Jonathon-Fleming/ToxPi-GIS/README.md

   * Make sure quotes are included
   * The location to the proenv may be different if you did a custom installation location of ArcGIS Pro
 * Error when running script
-  * If location is your current directory, replace the location with a .
+  * If location is your current directory, use .\ to reference the location
   * Make sure .lyrx is present on outfile
   * Make sure you are logged into ArcGIS Portal and have required ArcGIS Pro licensing
   * Make sure nonessential columns are not present in data
+  * Make sure name column is present
 * Mapping Incorrect
   * Ensure source is formatted latitude, longitude. [swap_coordinates.py](https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Utilities/Swap_Coordinates.py) is provided in Utilities folder if coordinates need to be swapped
   * Each time script is run to generate a map a different directory should be used unless overwriting a previous map

-**ArcToolBox Instructions(Path 2):**
+**ArcToolBox Instructions(Path 2): ToxPiToolbox.tbx**
 The ToxPiToolbox.tbx file contains a custom tool called ToxPi Construction for drawing the polygons that make up ToxPi figures.
-It requires more manual steps than the script; however, a model can be created for the automation of layers for specific data, and the toolbox allows for more customization than the script, including size of ToxPi figures.
-This, along with a walkthrough example, are described under Vignette 3 located within the [Example Folder Map Creation file](https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Examples/Map%20Creation.md).
+It requires more manual steps than the script; however, a model can be created for the automation of layers for specific data, and the toolbox allows for more customization than the script, including drawing a subset of slices for ToxPi features.
+This, along with a walkthrough example, are described under Vignette 2 located within the [Example Folder Map Creation file](https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Examples/Map%20Creation.md).

 Requirements:
 * ArcGIS Pro licensing
 * Requires being logged into ArcGIS Portal
 * Basic knowledge of ArcGIS tools
-* Source column will likely need to be split into two separate coordinate columns
+* Source column will likely need to be split into two separate coordinate columns  (See utilities folder for help formatting if needed)
+* Slice names must not contain a special character followed by a number
+  * Note: Special characters will be replaced by underscores in the output due to ArcGIS formatting
 * Windows Operating System
 * Use of other tools for data manipulation and feature layer preparation.
 Example walkthrough is provided under Vignette 3 located within the [Example Folder Map Creation file](https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Examples/Map%20Creation.md) to help with this.

 Steps:
 2A.
 Load raw data into the [ToxPi GUI](https://toxpi.org/)
 2B.
-Analyze data and output results file to a CSV
+Analyze data and output results file to a CSV, and split the coordinates into two separate columns
 2C.
 Add results file to ArcGIS Pro
 2D.
 Add ToxPiToolbox.tbx to ArcGIS Pro
 2E.
 Run required analysis steps including the ToxPi tool and share resulting map to ArcGIS Online(See [Map Creation Examples](https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Examples/Map%20Creation.md) Vignette 3 for analysis steps)

 Output:
-  * Toolbox generates an unsymbolized feature layer of ToxPi figures
+  * Toolbox generates an symbolized feature layer of ToxPi figures
   * Sharing provides a web URL for the public to view your map

 General Troubleshooting: